pbiggar/phc/doc/manual/gettingstarted.rst

 	If ::= Expr iftrue:Statement* iffalse:Statement* ;

-This rules reads: "*An if-statement consists of an expression (the condition of the if-statement), *a list of statements called 'iftrue'* (the instructions that get executed when the condition holds), *and another list of statements called 'iffalse'* (the instructions that get executed when the
+This rules reads: "*an if-statement consists of an expression (the condition of the if-statement), *a list of statements called 'iftrue'* (the instructions that get executed when the condition holds), *and another list of statements called 'iffalse'* (the instructions that get executed when the